-The proportion of drinkers aged 15 years and over with a potentially hazardous drinking pattern in 2006/2007 was significantly higher (at 30.8 percent) in the most deprived small areas (NZDep2006 quintile 5) than in all other areas (quintiles 1-4), where proportions ranged from 19-24 percent.
+SOCIO-ECONOMICThe proportion of adult drinkers with a potentially hazardous drinking pattern in 2006/2007 wasDIFFERENCESsignificantly higher (at 30.8 per cent) in the most deprived small areas (NZDep2006 quintile 5)than in all other areas (quintiles 1-4), where proportions ranged from 19-24 per cent.

-Because of the paucity of international data using the AUDIT method of identifying potentially hazardous drinking, this section uses information on annual per person alcohol consumption compiled by the OECD.
-New Zealand had the 14th lowest level of alcohol consumption out of 30 OECD countries in 2003-2006, with a per person consumption of 9.4 litres in 2006.
-New Zealand's alcohol consumption was higher than that of the United States (8.4 litres in 2005) and Canada (8.0 litres in 2005), similar to that of Australia (9.8 litres in 2005), but lower than that of the United Kingdom (10.9 litres in 2006).
-The OECD median in 2003-2006 was 9.8 litres of alcohol per person.
+INTERNATIONALBecause of the paucity of international data using the AUDIT method of identifying potentially hazardous drinking, this section uses information on annual per capita alcohol consumption compiled by the OECD.
+New Zealand had the 13th lowest level of alcohol consumption out of 30 OECD countries in 2003-2007, with a per capita consumption of 9.2 litres in 2007.
+New Zealand's alcohol consumption in 2007 was higher than that of the United States (8.6 litres in 2006) and Canada (8.1 litres in 2006), but lower than that of Australia (9.9 litres in 2006) and the United Kingdom (11.2 litres in 2007).
+The OECD median in 2003-2007 was 9.9 litres of alcohol per capita.44